unlight/asmt-javascript-questions/README.md

 - Is there multi-threading in JavaScript?
 - What is immutability?
 Why do you need it?
 How can you ensure immutability in JavaScript?

+### CSS
+- What is specificity in CSS?
+- What CSS preprocessors you know/use?
+Pros and cons?

 ### TypeScript
 - Compare TypeScript vs Flow, what features they provide, what problems they solve?
 - What are the disadvantages of TypeScript?
 - How we can increase the speed of TypeScript compilation process by sacrificing typechecking?
 - TypeScript: difference between interfaces and types?
+- What are generic types in Typescript?

 ### Node.js
 - What kind of streams are there in nodejs?